vijaydasmp/TurbinePB_Q425_Vijay/Week4_NFT_Market_Place/ReadMe.txt

 Secure Escrow Vaults (PDAs)

-Both the seller’s and buyer’s NFTs are held in program-owned escrow accounts, preventing unauthorized access or double spending.
+Both the sellers and buyers NFTs are held in program-owned escrow accounts, preventing unauthorized access or double spending.

 Atomic Swap Execution

 When the seller accepts an offer, the program performs an atomic swap in a single transaction:

-Seller’s NFT is transferred to the buyer
+Sellers NFT is transferred to the buyer

-Buyer’s NFT is transferred to the seller
+Buyers NFT is transferred to the seller

 Escrow accounts are closed automatically